 First things first.
 There’s four sub-regions that make up Southern Queensland Country and they each have very different experiences, so you’ll want to plan what to do geographically.

 Toowoomba is the darling on the downs, dubbed Australia’s largest regional town.
 If you’re looking for a weekend away that’s fully laden with experiences, stick close to the SQC capital and start by ticking off these 19 things to do.

 Southern Downs & Granite Belt

 Do you like wine?
 Good!
 You’re in for a treat if you taste your way through these drops with our pick of the 30 vineyards you’ll find on the Granite Belt.
-Want to go the whole hog and try more than just a sip at each vineyard?
+Want to try it all?
 Book yourself a designated driver and make a weekend out of wine country with this 48-hour guide.

 If you’re a fan of peanut butter, prepare to go nuts at the epicentre of this delicious nut, Kingaroy.
 You’ll find it 210km north-west of Brisbane – home to about 10,000 people and Australia’s largest peanut processing plant.
 Pack your stretchy pants and work your way around the region with this weekend of eating and drinking in the north.

 It’s best known for its agricultural and energy industries, but between all the solar plants and cotton farms, you’ll find it’s all about big smiles and warm country hospitality.
 Use the green space on Google Maps to guide you like a compass to explore the State Forests and spectacular day-use areas like Callide Dam which prove the old adage that the best day trips are free.